mattbis/lib-log-db.dev/PROTO-API.md

 # all
 - the order of calls determines what happens... it just does the min expected. to script it means using op_seq()
-- since im using htis one way for the moment is like this..
+- since im using htis one way for the moment is like this.. ( in some places auto behaviour )

 ## cli
 ### exit codes